dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 1. A suite of custom scripts to aid compatibility with social media sites and facilitate captures called [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors).
 In the case of TikTok, Browsertrix Behaviors knows how to automatically expand comment threads and load additional comments beyond what shows in the browser when a video loads.

-2. A facility for logging in an automated browser so that CAPCHAs can be prevented.
+2. A facility for logging in an automated browser so that CAPTCHAs can be prevented.

 3. A browser plugin that allows someone to create a web archive without any expertise in running web archiving software.